Arogyadham Ayurveda Treatment Center

 “Now breathe into your belly and feel that light moving out and coming in.
 Feel your belly ballooning out and in.
 You are wonderful, special and the world needs your light.
 Slowly roll to your side, and take your time to sit up.”

 Bring your attention to the world around you.
 Listen to the sounds outside the room.
 Listen to the sounds inside the room.
 Allow yourself a moment to become aware of all sensations around you: sounds, smells, temperature.
 Visualize your own body resting on the floor, and become aware of your own physical presence.

 Stage 2.
 Find Safe Haven

-Move inward for a moment and see if you can discover a place of safe haven within.
+Move inward for a moment and see if you can discover a place of haven within.
 A place where you feel secure, loved, calm.
-Perhaps there is a person, or a certain place that helps accentuate this feeling of safety and well-being.
-Spend a moment visualizing this place and know that you may return to it at any time during this practice, or indeed at any time during your life, when you need it.
+Perhaps there is a person or a certain place that helps accentuate this feeling of safety and well-being.
+Spend a moment visualizing this place and know that you may return to it at any time during this practice, or indeed at any time during your life when you need it.

 Stage 3.
 Body Awareness

-Bring you awareness now to your breath.
-Feel the breath entering into the body through your nostrils, Follow the breath as it moves into chest and abdomen.
-So, follow the breath as it moves from abdomen, to chest and back through the nostrils.
+Bring your awareness now to your breath.
+Feel the breath entering into the body through your nostrils, Follow the breath as it moves into the chest and abdomen.
+So, follow the breath as it moves from abdomen to chest and back through the nostrils.
 Feel enlivened by the inhale and relaxed by the exhale.
 Then, Feel each breath as energy, and count your breaths up to 12, and then back down again.

 Stage 4.
 Welcome Your Feelings